saracastellino/wiggo_property_manager/README.md

 # Wiggo | Property management, organised.

-Wiggo helps property managers to create, edit and visualise guests, properties and bookings from different booking platforms on one tool only.
+Wiggo helps property managers to create, edit and visualise their guests, properties and bookings from different booking platforms on one tool only.

 ## Features